-Lake County voters renewed a One-Cent Discretionary Infrastructure Surtax on November 6, 2002 and again on November 3, 2015.
+Lake County voters renewed a One-Cent Discretionary Infrastructure Surtax on November 6.
+2002 and again on November 3, 2015.
 The original tax, was authorized through December 31, 2017 and is now authorized through December 31, 2032, provides a funding source for infrastructure and capital projects.
 These funds were used to construct City Hall.
-The City would like to undertake one of several major Capital Improvement Projects which includes the construction of two major sewer lines along 466a and Shiloh plus a sewer line to Lady Lake.
+The City would like to undertake one of Capital several maior Improvement Projects which includes the construction of two major sewer lines along 466a and Shiloh plus a sewer line to Lady Lake.

-At September 30, 2016 the unassigned fund balance in the General Fund was \$13,880 (\$259,413 is obligated in prepaid invoices), .1 month of current General Fund expenditures.
-This figure is under the "no less than one to two months of regular general fund operating expenditures" provided in the for Government Finance Officers Association's Appropriate Level Unreserved Fund Balance recommendation.
+At September 30, 2017 the unassigned fund balance in the General Fund was \$471,116.
+1 month of current General Fund expenditures.
+This figure is under the "no less than one to two months of regular fund general operating expenditures" provided for the in Government Finance Officers Association's Appropriate Level of Fund Unreserved Balance recommendation.
 Also, it is less than the minimum range of the 3 months of expenditures operating informally established by the City for budgetary and planning purposes.